honeymustard/realty-api/README.md

 A private web service that can index publicly listed realties.

-The consumer is responsible for all scheduling i.e. calling the
-appropriate routes in a regular fashion.

-The API uses bearer authentication and requires the consumer to
-have a valid user in the users collection.

 ## Instructions
 A sample of the hidden settings can be found in **secrets.fake.json**.